Memory implantation

 Memory implantation is a technique used in cognitive psychology to investigate human memory.
 In memory implantation studies researchers make people believe that they remember an event that actually never happened.
-The false memories that have been successfully implanted in people's memories include remembering being lost in a mall as a child, taking a hot air balloon ride, and putting slime in a teacher's desk in primary school.
+The false memories that have been successfully implanted in people's memories include remembering being lost in a mall as a child, taking a hot air balloon ride, among other things which could be both good or bad.

 Memory implantation techniques were developed in the 1990s as a way of providing evidence of how easy it is to distort people's memories of past events.
 Most of the studies on memory implantation were published in the context of the debate about repressed memories and the possible danger of digging for lost memories in therapy.
 The successful implantation of memories in people's minds has implications for therapy and legal settings.